0.01

 • The let method defines a helper method rather than a memoized helper method.

-• The after hook is not supported.
+• The after hook is unsupported.

 Installation